docker/docs/content/security/for-admins/single-sign-on/_index.md

 ## How to set it up

-Before enabling SSO in Docker, administrators must first configure their IdP to work with Docker.
-Docker provides the Assertion Consumer Service (ACS) URL and the Entity ID.
-Administrators use this information to establish a connection between their IdP server and Docker Hub.
+1. Configure SSO by adding and verify your domain for your organization, then create an SSO connection with your IdP.
+Docker provides the Assertion Consumer Service (ACS) URL and Entity ID needed to establish a connection between your IdP server and Docker Hub.

-After establishing the connection between the IdP server and Docker, administrators sign in to Docker Hub or the Docker Admin Console and complete SSO enablement.
+2. Test your connection by attempting to sign in to Docker Hub using your domain email address.
+3. Optionally, you can enforce SSO sign-in.

-When you enable SSO for your company, a first-time user can sign in to Docker Hub using their company's domain email address.
+4. Complete SSO enablement.
+A first-time user can sign in to Docker Hub using their company's domain email address.
 They're then added to your company, assigned to an organization, and optionally assigned to a team.

-Administrators can then choose to enforce SSO sign-in and manage SSO connections for their individual company.

 ### SSO attributes